-The popularity of boating and other water sports has undergone an explosion of growth in the past few years, making safety an important issue for everyone who shares in the use of our waterways.
+The popularity of boating and other water sports has undergone an explosion of growth in the past few years, making safety an important issue for everyone who shares in the use of the waterways.

-WARNING!
-Read and understand this Operator's Manual, the Engine Operator's Manual and all manufacturer-supplied information regarding the operation of equipment.
-As a boat owner, you must understand all safety information responsibilities, regulations, controls and operating instructions before attempting to operate your boat.
-Improper operation can be extremely dangerous and/or fatal.
+WARNING Operation Hazard: Read and understand this Basic Boating and Safety Manual, the Engine Operator's Manual and all manufacturer-supplied information regarding the operation of equipment.
+The boat operator must understand all safety information responsibilities, regulations, controls and operating instructions before attempting to operate the boat.
+Improper operation could result in death or serious injury.

 The safety content and precautions listed in this manual and on the boat are not all-inclusive.
-If a procedure, method, tool or part is not specifically recommended, you must feel confident that it is safe for you and others, and that your boat will not be damaged or become unsafe as a result of your decision.
-REMEMBER - ALWAYS USE COMMON SENSE WHEN BOATING!
+If a procedure, method, tool or part is not specifically recommended, the operator must feel confident that it is safe for them and others, and that the boat will not be damaged or become unsafe as a result of the operator's decision.
+REMEMBER - ALWAYS ASSESS EACH SITUATION AND USE SOUND JUDGMENT!

-As a boat owner, you are responsible for your own safety, as well as that of your passengers and other boaters.
+The boat operator is responsible for their own safety, as well as that of passengers and other boaters.